TheOGChips/tsudoku/README.md

 ## Status Update: 12 October 2024

 Good news!
-The Rust port of `tsudoku` is now fully playable and ready for v2.0.0!
+The Rust port of `tsudoku` is now fully playable and ready for an official v2.0.0 release!
 This means that the original C++ version will no longer be maintained, and as the porting process revealed it was a bit of a buggy mess anyway.
 The new Rust port will still have a few updates lined up, and this README will be updated accordingly.
+Anyone is welcome to notify me of a bug fix by email at: github.spokesman589@passmail.net .
+If you have played `tsudoku` and enjoyed your experience, please let me know via email as well; I'd love to hear about it!
+And if you feel obligated to compensate me for my time working on this, you can also email me to ask about setting up a one-time donation.
+Have fun playing!

 ## Description